jai-sandhu/jai-sandhu.github.io/index.md

   Initially made through Wix, but then went into HTML and made it more personable and useful.

 ### Jobs
-* RBC help.desk officer 2023 - present
+* RBC Help Desk officer 2023 - present
 * RBC security analyst 2022 - 2023
 * Home Depot associate 2018 - 2022
 * Some website creation through Wix and then used HTML for unique changes